Hardware Aware Training for Efficient Keyword Spotting on General Purpose and Specialized Hardware: Results

 All LMU models and the results from \citet{rybakov2020streaming} are for stateful, quantized and online KWS applications.
 The results from \citet{wong2020tinyspeech} are quantized, but their latency and statefulness is not reported.
 Because the amount of quantization is different between different models, we have measured the model size in kilobits~(kbits) instead of parameter count.
 The kbits are the number of parameters multiplied by the number of bits per parameter to give a consistent model size metric.

 In Table~\ref{tab:kws-performance} we show the results from four different LMU models.
 The first model (LMU-1) uses 8-bit weights, while the remaining three models use 4-bit weights.
 All LMU models use 7-bit activations.
 LMU-1 and LMU-2 are not pruned.
 LMU-3 has 80\% pruning performed and LMU-4 has 91\% of its weights pruned.
+Pruning is done using the \texttt{PrunableLayer} wrapper from the TensorFlow Model Optimization library.
+After some initial pruning, the models are fine-tuned by concurrently running pruning alongside HAT to maintain quantization at the given pruning target.